avo-hq/docs.avohq.io/docs/2.0/common/associations_attach_scope_option_common.md

 :::option `attach_scope`
-Scope out the records the user sees on the attach modal.
+Scope out the records the user sees on the Attach modal.

 #### Default